Nothing - the Student Housing service may refer to you as either a landlord or provider.

 Rooming Houses (where four or more individuals rent room or share a room) and share the common facilities

 Vacant properties to rent - houses, flats, units, self-contained bungalows and apartments

 Commercially operated Student Apartments and Hostels - furnished apartments & serviced hostels

-University operated 'Halls of Residence' - furnished room, use of facilities, pastoral care and academic support.
+University accommodation - furnished room or apartment, facilities, pastoral care and academic support.

 For rental properties you can charge Market Value (or less).
 Contact the Real Estate Institute of Victoria for further information. www.reiv.com.au